 Focal Point Vision offers the widest range of treatments for keratoconus in South Texas.
 We have three fellowship-trained doctors who specialize in the treatment of keratoconus.
 These treatments include INTACS, corneal crosslinking, and corneal transplantation (either partial or full).

-We are happy to announce that corneal crosslinking was approved by the FDA last year, and we have then only FDA-approved device in San Antonio!
+We are happy to announce that corneal crosslinking was approved by the FDA in 2016, and we have one of the only FDA-approved devices in San Antonio!
 We were involved in three clinical trials that led to the approval of this new treatment and have the most experience in South Texas with this therapy.